kubermatic/docs/content/kubermatic/v2.22/tutorials-howtos/operating-system-manager/_index.en.md

 +++
-title = "Operating System Manager" description = “Tutorial about the Operating System Manager (OSM) responsible for creating and managing the required configurations for worker nodes in a Kubernetes cluster“ date = 2022-01-18T10:07:15+02:00 weight = 15
+title = "Operating System Manager" description = "Tutorial about the Operating System Manager (OSM) responsible for creating and managing the required configurations for worker nodes in a Kubernetes cluster" date = 2022-01-18T10:07:15+02:00 weight = 15
 +++